 The Responsive Classroom Efficacy Study (RCES) is a randomized controlled trial examining the efficacy of the Responsive Classroom® Approach.
 The Responsive Classroom® Approach, an intervention developed by the Northeast Foundation for Children, is designed to integrate social and academic learning and improve the capacity of teachers to manage their classrooms effectively.
-RCES involves 24 schools and data collection began in January, 2008.
-It is designed as a three year longitudinal study; children and their teachers will be followed from grades three through five with a special emphasis on the extent to which the Responsive Classroom® Approach relates to classroom quality during mathematics instruction and ultimately, children’s math achievement.
-This work is funded by the U.S. Department of Education, Institute for Education Sciences through a Teacher Quality Mathematics grant awarded to Sara Rimm-Kaufman, Xitao Fan, and Robert Berry.
+RCES involved 24 schools and data collection began in January, 2008.
+It was designed as a three year longitudinal study; children and their teachers were followed from grades three through five with a special emphasis on the extent to which the Responsive Classroom® Approach related to classroom quality during mathematics instruction and ultimately, children’s math achievement.
+This work was funded by the U.S. Department of Education, Institute for Education Sciences through a Teacher Quality Mathematics grant awarded to Sara Rimm-Kaufman, Xitao Fan, and Robert Berry.
 Contact Lab Managing Director Julie Thomas at jbt4u (at) virginia (dot) edu for more information.